 School-based programs can help reduce bullying when they:

-- Raise awareness of bullying through school assemblies and classroom discussion of the problem.
-These conversations should include teaching healthy ways to control anger.
+- Raise awareness of bullying.
+This can be done through school assemblies and classroom discussions of the problem.
+These should include teaching healthy ways to control anger.
 They should also teach the value of cooperation, positive communication skills, and friendship.